Recommended Maintenance Schedule

 - Wooden railings and fences should be inspected at least once a year.

-Become a Historic Homeowner member and get access to expert advice.
+Qualifying members get access to expert old-house advice.

 Learn about our work to preserve private homes through the Preservation Easement Program.